($1,143) Cost to ship a car from Seattle, WA to Los Angeles, CA

 The best Seattle to Los Angeles car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Seattle to Los Angeles:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Seattle to Los Angeles:

 - Best for Real-Time Tracking: Nexus Auto Transport